-The College of Nursing offers an undergraduate program leading to the Bachelor of Science in Nursing (B.S.N.) and graduate programs leading to the Master of Science in Nursing (M.S.N.) and the Doctor of Philosophy in Nursing (Ph.D.).
-The M.S.N. program is designed for the education of advanced practice nurses for roles such as: clinical nurse specialists, nurse anesthestists, and nurse practitioners.
+The College of Nursing offers an undergraduate program leading to the Bachelor of Science in Nursing (B.S.N.) and graduate programs leading to the Master of Science in Nursing (M.S.N.), the Doctor of Nursing Practice (D.N.P.), and the Doctor of Philosophy in Nursing (Ph.D.).
+The M.S.N. program is designed for the education of advanced practice nurses for roles such as clinical nurse specialists, nurse anesthestists, and nurse practitioners.
+The D.N.P. program prepares Advanced Practice Registered Nurses to champion healthcare policy and operational changes using evidence-based data and technology.
 The Ph.D. program prepares nurse researchers.